pandysong/blog/content/post/one_minor_difference_for_C_and_C++.md

 It complains.

+This is just an simple example how C++ improves the type safe: `char *s` is mutable, however a string literal is not: we could not simple assign a literal to a mutable variable.

 ## How to fix

 Using `const char *` instead of `char *`.

-It is just an simple example how C++ improves the type safe.

 ## a bit more